Central Bureau of the Lithuanian Sections of the Russian Communist Party (Bolsheviks): Lithuanian Bureau re-established

-In the fall of 1920, as the Belorussian communists in Soviet Russia left for the re-established Belorussian Socialist Soviet Republic, the organization was re-established as the Central Bureau of the Lithuanian Sections of the Russian Communist Party (Bolsheviks).
-As of 1920, local sections linked with the Central Bureau included the Lithuanian Department of the Central Committee of the Communist Party (Bolsheviks) of Ukraine (which published the weekly Darbininkų balsas from Kharkov), the Lithuanian Bureau of the Siberian Bureau of the Central Committee of the Russian Communist Party (Bolsheviks) (which published the weekly Komunistų tiesa from Omsk in 1920) and the Lithuanian Bureau of the Central Committee of the Communist Party (Bolsheviks) of Belorussia.
+In the fall of 1920, as the Belarusian communists in Soviet Russia left for the re-established Byelorussian Socialist Soviet Republic, the organization was re-established as the Central Bureau of the Lithuanian Sections of the Russian Communist Party (Bolsheviks).
+As of 1920, local sections linked with the Central Bureau included the Lithuanian Department of the Central Committee of the Communist Party (Bolsheviks) of Ukraine (which published the weekly Darbininkų balsas from Kharkov), the Lithuanian Bureau of the Siberian Bureau of the Central Committee of the Russian Communist Party (Bolsheviks) (which published the weekly Komunistų tiesa from Omsk in 1920) and the Lithuanian Bureau of the Central Committee of the Communist Party (Bolsheviks) of Byelorussia.
 Twenty-three issues of Darbininkų balsas were published, Jonas Stašelis and Vitalis Serbenta edited the newspaper.
 Thirty-four issues of Komunistų tiesa were published between January 15 and September 9, 1920, with Juozas Steponaitis as the editor.

 In the fall of 1920, the disagreements emerged in the Lithuanian Sections in Soviet Russia, with a faction opposed to Kapsukas and Angaretis coming to the forefront.
 The Fourth Conference of the Lithuanian Sections was held in Moscow on December 1–7, 1920.
 A new Central Bureau was elected which included Petras Kurkulis-Vardūnas, Pranas Mickevičius-Paprūsis (secretary), R. Rasikas, K. Rimša and J. Stilsonas.
 On February 7, 1921, the newly-elected Central Bureau of the Lithuanian Sections was approved by the Organizational Bureau of the Central Committee of the Russian Communist Party (Bolsheviks).
 The leadership of the Central Bureau of the Lithuanian Sections openly opposed the leadership of the Communist Party of Lithuania.
 Raudonoji vėliava ('Red Banner') was launched as the new organ of the Central Bureau of the Lithuanian Sections.
 Twenty-three issues of the newspaper were published from Moscow between March 8 to October 23, 1921, with Petras Kurkulis-Vardūnas as the editor.
 Raudonoji vėliava frequently carried articles by Mickevičius-Paprūsis and Kurkulis-Vardūnas attacking the leadership of the Communist Party of Lithuania.
 The polemical texts in Raudonoji vėliava caught the attention of the Central Control Commission of the Russian Communist Party (Bolsheviks), which reprimanded the publication for anti-party activities.
 The opposing faction remained dominant in the Central Bureau of the Lithuanian Sections elected at the Fifth Conference of Lithuanian Communists held in November 1921.